johnsonz/go-money-tracker/README.md

-###### A money tracker developed by using go language.
+###### A money tracker project developed by using go language.
 It is a private repository.
 Just for learning go.